GamingInfinite/BloonsArchipelago/LATEST.md

+# Refactor
+- Full Feature Parity with old version

+# New Features
+- QOL improvement with addition of earlier difficulties being completed when they would in harder difficulties

 # Bug Fixes
-- Recompiled for V42
+- White Map Bug Fixed

-# Known Bugs
+# Removed
-- When you complete a randomizer you'll probably see red in the console if someone tries to send you items.
-Reason: i'm tired.
+- Difficulty Tracker
+- Victory Map Indicator

 For setup information please check the Readme